Table of Contents

 Use bullet points to break up the text on your warehouse operative CV.

-When you write your personal statement, be enthusiastic and focus on what makes you a unique and valuable candidate for the warehouse operative position you’ve got your eye on.
+When you write your personal profile, be enthusiastic and focus on what makes you a unique and valuable candidate for the warehouse operative position you’ve got your eye on.

 In this section, briefly mention any relevant certifications, your proficiency in warehouse systems, and any key achievements that make you stand out.
 The aim is to get the employer interested and encourage them to read the rest of your CV closely.